 This string incorporates many of these options and worked for me.

-For those who care about these things, I checked and the VMAF scores were identical to those produced by the Moscow State University Video Quality Measurement Tool, which is my go-to tool for metric computations.
+For those who care about these things, I checked and the VMAF scores computed via the arithmetic mean were identical to those produced by the Moscow State University Video Quality Measurement Tool, which is my go-to tool for metric computations.